 The sentiment is well-meaning.
-People who tell you to make lemonade want to inspire you to make the best of a bad situation.
+People who tell you to make lemonade generally want to inspire you to make the best of a bad situation.
 The problem is, it can make you feel like you were wrong to be uncomfortable in the first place.
 That’s why this advice borders on toxic positivity.

-One of the most misunderstood things about optimism is that it takes more to be happy than simply smiling through the pain.
+One of the most misunderstood things about optimism is that it takes more to be happy than simply smiling through pain.

 Healthy positive thinking often means adapting to obstacles rather than simply accepting them.
 This slight but often inspiring shift can change your life.

 Before settling for making the proverbial lemonade, try out some of these options to see if there’s a better way for you to adapt to some of life’s unexpected little adventures.